jpm369/mango/README.md

 MANGO PARAMS

 -mass_tolerance_relationship: Determines what tolerance Mango will call a pair of masses as fulfilling the mass relationship.
-This relationship also considers a -2/-1/0/1/2 C13 offsets because deconvolution is not perfect, and sometimes the wrong peak is labeled as the monoisotopic.

 -mass_tolerance_peptide: Determines the tolerance at which Mango will consider a pair of masses as different in the relationship.
 It cuts down on redundancy by not having the same mass pair at slightly offset ppms reported many times in the same scan.